A Dawn Chorus Blog by Sarah Stannage, CRT Director

 4.35am The animals seem to join in, I spot a chattering grey squirrel and a silent but boisterous hare emerge.

-4.39am There is a rich chorus of farmland and woodland bird species now; robins, mistle thrushes and blackbirds have a backing group of blackcaps and plump woodpigeons.
+4.39am There is a rich chorus of farmland and woodland bird species now; robins, song thrushes and blackbirds have a backing group of blackcaps and plump woodpigeons.
 The thrushes are joined by a chiffchaff, so now there are resident and migrant birds in unison.
 Everything is singing at once!
 This is the dawn chorus.
-We can just about make out a woodpecker with its distinctive drumming somewhere in the distant trees, possibly a great spotted woodpecker but this was subject to much debate within the group.
+We can just about make out a woodpecker with its distinctive drumming somewhere in the distant trees, possibly a lesser spotted woodpecker, a very rare bird, was subject to much debate within the group.

-4.44am Rather belatedly a wood warbler, a woodland specialist, wakes up and joins in the chorus although it’s really difficult now to identify individual songs as the soundscape crescendos.
-There’s also a pied wagtail singing in there somewhere, I think and certainly one had made a nest in the engine of Farmer Bob’s tractor as he was waiting patiently for the eggs to incubate (around 13 days) and the nestlings to fledge (a further 14 days).
+4.44am Rather belatedly a woodland specialist, wakes up and joins in the chorus although it’s really difficult now to identify individual songs as the soundscape crescendos.
+There’s also a pied wagtail feeding around the farmyard not singing anymore as they had already made a nest in the engine of Farmer Bob’s tractor and the chick’s hatched this morning.
+They should fledge in a further 14 days when Bob can use his tractor again.
 The sparrows are close to the barns, they like to make the most of the cattle feed available and it’s a great example of how traditional farming practices support nature.